Can it be true, as so many indigenous peoples believe, that animals can be messengers from another world, from the place we call the afterlife?

 Fast forward now, to the last few months of our father’s terminal illness.
 Fast forward once again to Arizona, to a care facility for the elderly, where he was a resident.
 Around lunchtime most days I called him on Skype, and we talked about many things.
 He often mentioned that he knew he did not have much time left.

 The essay talks about the process of dying.
 Especially the part about what happens when the soul departs from the physical body.
+It describes in detail the first stages of the afterlife.
 As I read to him, I counseled our dad not to be afraid, but to look for the light.
 To keep his thoughts elevated to the highest source of love he could imagine as he journeyed to the afterlife.